ponyta/ponyta.github.io/about.md

 with me when I work late at night, but doesn't always manage to stay awake! :smile:

-I like solving puzzles and building things.
-Otherwise, I also enjoy reading, playing with my cat, deep talks with Alli, and cooking.
+I enjoy reading, playing with my cat, walks with my girlfriend Allison, and cooking.

 I am currently studying in Brooklyn, at the [Recurse Center](https://www.recurse.com)!
-It is super exciting, and hopefully I will blog about it.

 ### Past Work